 Why isn't the chicken skin crispy?

-- For an extra crispy chicken thigh skin, ensure it's dry before dredging.
-Pat the chicken dry before seasoning, and for added assurance, leave it uncovered in the refrigerator to let the skin dry out a bit.
-Also, make sure the skin is tightly covering the meat and avoid moving it around excessively during cooking to prevent tearing.
+- For extra crispy chicken thigh skin, pat it dry before seasoning.
+For added assurance, leave it uncovered in the refrigerator to let the skin dry out a bit.

 - Check your air fryer settings and ensure it's working at the right temperature; higher temperatures are generally better for achieving crispy skin.